gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 So, in order to access your database service you have to connect to the host named `mysql` instead of a socket or `localhost`.

+### Overwrite image and services

+See the section below.

 ### How to use other images as services

 You are not limited to have only database services.
 You can add as many